rantahar/introduction-to-mpi/_episodes/13-tips-and-best-practices.md

 parallel and the serial versions.
 Make changes a section at a time until the program is sufficiently efficient.
-Don't parallellise sections that have on effect on performance.
+Don't parallellise sections that have no effect on performance.

 ## Optimisation

 * **Don't Optimise Prematurely**

-You should start with straightforward, easy to read and correct code.
+You should start with straightforward, easy-to-read, correct code.
 Optimisation usually makes the code less readable can lead to mistakes.